Fuuxd/docTesting/README.md

 ### Articles Not Loading
 - ✅ Check article folder structure
 - ✅ Ensure `info.json` contains required fields
-- ✅ Verify markdown file exists and is readable
+- ✅ Verify markdown file exists and is accessible in pages

 ### Related Articles Not Working
 - ✅ Use correct relative paths in `relatedArticles` array